mpartel/tellbrowser/README.md

 ## How to use ##

-Copy `config.example.json` to `config.json` and edit if necessary.
+1. Copy `config.example.json` to `config.json` and edit if necessary.

-This is a node app.
-Currently it cannot be distributed - only a single instance must run.
+2. Run `npm install` and `bower install` to download dependencies.
+3. Run `grunt` to build.
-To start it locally, do `node app.js`.
+4. Start with `node app.js`.

+Currently the app can only be run as a single instance.

 ### Client ###